 The proposal must contain a completed “Application for Funding Cover Page,” which will be the first page of the application.
 In completing this form, please note the following:

-- Research Area (Block 13).
+Research Area (Block 13).
 Designate with an “X” one Research Area whose description and priorities your project is designed to address.
-Research Areas can be accessed in the 5-Year Action Plan.
-New Research Areas should be specified in “other.”
+Research Areas can be accessed in the 5-Year Action Plan on the NPMTI Website at AgPMT.org.
+New Research Areas should be specified in “other”.

 Research Area Specific Research Priorities (Block 14).
 Your Project Proposal should be constructed to address one or more research priority of the Research Area designated in Block 13.
 List the relevant Research Priority(s) in this block.